seankellyhp/seankellyhp/README.md

 <tr>
 <td>

 Hi, I'm Sean.
-I enjoyed long walks on the beach, but then I moved to Munich, Germany.
-I'm currently completing a PhD, so you'll mostly find me applying big data and data science methods to problems in communication and media studies research.
-This profile is a mix of projects from my academic research, along with a fair amount of personal side interests.
+I once enjoyed long walks on the beach, climbing, and other outdoorsy activities.
+Now I mostly code.

+I'm currently completing a PhD at the Technical University of Munich.
+I am interested in adapting tools and methods from big data and data science for socially responsible use in communication and news media research.

+My profile contains projects from my academic research, along with some evidence of side quests.

 </td>
 <td>